 Your Session Recording server fails to connect to Citrix Analytics after configuration.
-As a result, you don't see the configured server on the Session Recording site card.
+Therefore, you don't see the configured server on the Session Recording site card.

 To troubleshoot this issue, do the following:

 1. On your configured Session Recording server, run the following PowerShell command to check the Client Machine Identification (CMID):